AI-sandbox/neural-admixture/README.md

 - `epochs`: maximum number of times the whole training dataset is used to update the weights.
 Defaults to 250.
 - `learning_rate`: dictates how large an update to the weights will be.
 If you find the loss function oscillating, try setting a lower value.
 If convergence is slow, try setting a higher value.
 Defaults to 25e-4.
 - `seed`: RNG seed for replication purposes.
 Defaults to 42.
+- `num_gpus`: number of GPUs to use during training.
+Set to 0 for CPU-only execution.
+Defaults to 0.

 ## Experiments replication